- Vitamin A (100% as beta-carotene)

 - Provides a probiotic effect that can prevent and treat intestinal diseases

 Lactobacillus acidophilus is a species of “good” bacteria that occurs naturally in the human gastrointestinal tract and mouth.
 Some strains of L. acidophilus are used in dairy products, specifically yogurt.
-The importance of ingesting L. acidophilus daily is a good choice for overall health, but especially important when taking oral antibiotics that can wipe out the good bacteria along with the bad.
+Ingesting L. acidophilus daily is a good choice for overall health, but especially important if the balance of your intestinal flora has been upset.